Cucina Duse 01

 To properly integrate this element, plan for walkways of at least 90 cm on each side.
 Where doors or drawers open, a 120 cm clearance is recommended to ensure natural, fluid movement.

-The island in open-space and enclosed layouts
+The island in open-plan and enclosed layouts

 In open-plan environments, the island connects the kitchen with adjacent living areas.
 This central position creates a smooth transition that encourages social interaction and shared moments.
 It transforms food preparation into a convivial act.